top of page

 The computation of trading losses involves offsetting allowable business expenses against trading profit.
 Losses incurred between 1 April 2020 and 31 March 2022 can be carried back for three years.
 However, starting from the tax year 2022/23, the original one-year carry-back rule will return.

-Claiming Trading Losses in 2023
+Claiming Trading Losses in 2024

-With the corporation tax set to increase to 25% from 19% in April 2023, businesses may want to claim their relief or deduction allowance now or carry their loss forward to gain a 25% relief.
+With the corporation tax increase to 25% from 19% in April 2023, businesses may want to claim their relief or deduction allowance now or carry their loss forward to gain a 25% relief.
 Here are the options:

 Current Year Relief: Offset the loss against the total profits of the current year.